Hosted By: IPEIA

 Redirected from PRCI

-If oil and gas is the lifeblood of our mobile world, then pipelines are the arteries and veins.
+If oil and gas is the lifeblood of our modern world, then pipelines are the arteries and veins.
 While these assets are necessary for the continued expansion of the global oil and gas network, they do pose significant challenges.
 Pipelines can be hundreds, if not thousands of miles long, and not only travel under oceans, rivers, lakes, and mountains, but directly under populated towns and cities.
 This makes proper pipeline integrity management imperative.
-Pipeline construction, maintenance, inspection, and cleaning must all be performed using best practices and advanced technologies to ensure they continue to operate safely and reliably.
+Pipeline construction, maintenance, and inspection should all be performed using best practices and proven technologies to ensure they continue to operate safely and reliably.
 Advanced pigging and in-line inspection techniques should be utilized.
 Cathodic protection and coatings are also important for protecting pipelines from corrosion and other forms of degradation.

-The Association of Oil Pipe Lines (AOPL) is a nonprofit organization representing the interests of liquid pipeline owners and operators transporting crude oil, petroleum products like gasoline, diesel, jet fuel, and home heating oil, and industrial products like propane and ethane.
-As a trade association, AOPL:
+The Liquid Energy Pipeline Association (LEPA), formerly Association of Oil Pipe Lines (AOPL), is a nonprofit organization representing the interests of liquid pipeline owners and operators transporting crude oil, petroleum products like gasoline, diesel, jet fuel, and home heating oil, and industrial products like propane and ethane.
+As a trade association, LEPA:

 Pipeline Research Council International (PRCI) is an organization dedicated to advancing the pipeline industry through cooperative research and analysis.
 PRCI is a community of the world’s leading pipeline companies, and the vendors, service providers, equipment manufacturers, and other organizations supporting the pipeline industry.